-To schedule a consultation with our Las Vegas Truck accident lawyers contact us today.
+To schedule, a consultation with our Las Vegas Truck accident lawyers contacts us today.
 We will advise you of your legal rights and options for pursuing benefits.

 The injuries incurred in 18-wheeler accidents are often catastrophic.
 This is in part because of the tremendous size of 18-wheeler trucks and the challenges of controlling them: